-The Vincentians of the Western Province serve in more than 20 parishes, run one retreat center and sponsor the largest Catholic university in the United States.
+The Vincentians of the Western Province serve in more than 20 parishes and sponsor the largest Catholic university in the United States.
 We lead dozens of parish missions each year, console patients and their families as hospital chaplains, and assist with the formation of future priests in seminaries across the country.

 By your prayers, good works and generosity, you help the Vincentians reach out to the poor, lonely and abandoned, and evangelize the least of God’s people.